Could Earth go the same way as Venus?

 A very small increase in solar irradiation – leading to an increase of the global Earth temperature, of only a few tens of degrees – would be enough to trigger an irreversible runaway process on Earth and make our planet as inhospitable as Venus, as a recent study concludes.

-Therefore, Earth could go the same way as Venus.
-Consider also that there could be a rise from pre-industrial of more than 18°C as early as 2026, as discussed in an earlier post and at the extinction page.
+In conclusion, Earth could go the same way as Venus soon, considering that there could be a rise from pre-industrial of more than 18°C as early as 2026, as discussed in an earlier post and at the extinction page.
 Also consider the following, from a 2013 post

 Earth is on the edge of runaway warming